 Staff conveyed an understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.

-We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits following current guidance and legislation.
+We saw evidence the dentists justified, graded and reported on the radiographs they took and the practice carried out radiography audits.

 Effective staffing